-A review, of an employee's performance, shall be undertaken in accordance with the organisation's policy and the requirements of the Department of Family and Community Services.
+A review, of an employee's performance, shall be undertaken in accordance with the organisation's policy (at the time of IPP review) and the requirements of the Department of Family and Community Services.
 Additional reviews may be conducted on a needs basis.